 - air pollution

-In a nutshell, what you breath affects your risk of COPD.
-The more oxygen and the less pollutants, the better.
+In a nutshell, what you breathe affects your risk of COPD.
+The fewer pollutants and particulate matter, the better.

 - Cheyenne, Wyoming

 - Urban Honolulu, Hawaii